 Thinking about your ex with someone else can become so consuming, that it might even cause you to second guess your decision to get divorced.
-Add in the fact that we’re all sitting around quarantined, and the feelings can intensify.

 That’s what happened to this reader, who posted this question in the Divorced Girl Smiling Facebook group:

 Anyone else struggling with trying to figure out if you actually WANT to stay with your soon-to-be-ex or that you do not want to see him with someone else?
 You don’t want to see that he can be a better partner with someone else?

 Several years ago, I was in this situation personally.
 I knew in my heart that divorce was the better option for both of us, yet when it came to thinking about my ex with someone else, I had these thoughts going through my head:

 Maybe I could make this relationship work.
 I mean, why let him go and let him realize the changes he needs to make and then be a great spouse for another woman?
 That woman could be me!
 Also, what if I never meet anyone else and am alone?
 Or, what if I meet some other guy and he’s a lot worse?!
 What if my ex has learned how to be a great husband and now someone else gets to benefit from that?!

 These thoughts are toxic and they can really make a person doubt their decision and lose faith in their gut feeling about what’s right.

 From an outsider looking into this woman’s situation, I have this to say.